© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Waun y Gwair Cairn is a scheduled monument protected by Cadw under reference BR278.
 View the official record →

-Waun y Gwair Cairn is a round cairn located in Breconshire, Wales, dating to the Prehistoric period and serving a religious, ritual and funerary function.
+Waun y Gwair Cairn is a prehistoric round cairn located in Breconshire, Wales, designated as a scheduled ancient monument under Cadw reference SAM BR278.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR278.

 Waun y Gwair Cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Waun y Gwair Cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR278.